Do You Need a Pedestrian Accidents Lawyer OK?

-When You’ve Been Injured in a Pedestrian Accidents
+When You’ve Been Injured in a Pedestrian Accidents at McGuire Law Firm OKC we can help!

 It is no surprise that, when a pedestrian is involved in an accident, the results are usually quite devastating.
 A pedestrian is most likely to lose their life in an accident involving a motor vehicle due to the fact that they have no protections on the roadways.
 There is nothing protecting them from the outside elements like those who drive vehicles and trucks.
 In many cases, we find that driver negligence was at play for a serious pedestrian accident that easily could have been prevented.
 Let’s take a closer look at some of the stats regarding these accidents: